 Digital resources in agriculture are changing the way food is produced and have the potential to transform agriculture at large scales.
 Yet, digital tools are not widely used by smallholders, women, the rural poor and other marginalized groups in low- and middle- income counties (LMICs).

 Involving farmers in the co-design of knowledge is a key principle of agroecology.
 If digital platforms are to be a major driver for scaling up agroecology, it is essential to support more inclusive use of tools and co-design of practices by farmers to address needs in LMICs.
 The ATDT Project will evaluate how farmers benefit from using improved digital tools and their potential to generate large-scale impacts for climate-informed agroecology (figure 1).

 Scaling climate-informed agroecological outcomes

 The TRANSITIONS Digital Tools (ATDT) project will promote innovations related to digital tools and their interfaces that enhance inclusiveness, integrate climate change resilience and mitigation with agroecological aims, and enable farmers to develop new practices (see figure 2).

 Rice systems in Vietnam: Mekong River Delta

-Sustainability standards are prominent within Vietnam in higher value crops, like coffee and cocoa, but they are less prevalent in staple crops, like rice.
-In the Vietnam’s Mekong River Delta region, International Rice Research Institute (IRRI) and local stakeholder partners, will support the development, design, and improvement of digital tools facilitating agro-ecological practices for rice farmers.
-The Vietnam team, along with IRRI, will focus research on the Sustainable Rice Platform’s (SRP) recently launched holistic eco-label assurance scheme targeting 1 million farmers by 2023.
+Sustainability standards are prominent within Vietnam in higher-value crops, like coffee and cocoa.
+However, they are less prevalent in staple crops, like rice.
+To address this in Vietnam’s Mekong River Delta region, the International Rice Research Institute (IRRI) and local stakeholder partners, will support the development, design, and improvement of digital tools facilitating agroecological practices for rice farmers.
+The Vietnam team and IRRI will focus research on advanced farming packages that promote agroecological production and reduce greenhouse gas emissions while enhancing farmers’ income.

 Livestock landscapes in Brazil: Pará & Mato-Grosso